intel/intel-extension-for-tensorflow/docs/guide/advanced_auto_mixed_precision.md

 Advanced AMP based on Intel® Extension for TensorFlow* has more features to improve performance than stock TensorFlow AMP:

-- Provide more aggressive sub-graph fusion, such as LayerNorm and InstanceNorm fusion.
+- Provides more aggressive sub-graph fusion, such as LayerNorm and InstanceNorm fusion.
-- Support mixed precision in fused Operations, which is not supported by stock TensorFlow.
+- Supports mixed precision in fused Operations, which are not supported by stock TensorFlow.

 ## Tune Advanced AMP Manually

-Generally, with default configuration, the Advanced AMP has good results balancing performance and accuracy in most cases.
+In most cases, with default configuration, Advanced AMP delivers good results with balanced performance and accuracy.
-For advanced users with more knowledge of model and TensorFlow, you can manually tune Advanced AMP for special cases or for custom operation.
+For advanced users with more knowledge of model and TensorFlow, it is possible to manually tune Advanced AMP for special cases or custom operations.

-Refer to [Tune Advanced Auto Mixed Precision](aamp_tune.md) for this advantage operations.
+Refer to [Tune Advanced Auto Mixed Precision](aamp_tune.md) for advanced operations.

 ## Usage

 I. Install Intel® Extension for TensorFlow* in running environment.

-After Installing Intel® Extension for TensorFlow*, it will be activated automatically as a plugin of stock TensorFlow.
+After Installing Intel® Extension for TensorFlow*, it will automatically activate as a plugin of stock TensorFlow.

 Refer to [installation](/README.md#Install) instructions for more details.